CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 1. The command line mode of Wunderlist
 2. Uses natural words as commands, content is put inside single quotes
 3. Data can be exported as a JSON file
-4. Allows searching by keywords (doesn't need single quotes).
+4. Allows searching by keywords (doesn't need single quotes)

 ##### Calendar Vim
 1. A calendar application for Vim